tmishra4/Air-Quality/OzoneLevelAnalysis.md

 relationship with wind speed , somewhat positive relationship with Temp and a unclear or humped relationship with solar radiations.

-Let us create a simple multiple regression model using glm and understand some relationships.
+Let us create a simple multiple regression model using lm and understand some relationships.

 ``` r
 ozone.lm = lm (Ozone ~ Solar.R + Wind + Temp , data = ozone.df )